XB15/ProtoPi/README.md

-# PR-OS
+# ProtoPi
-Repository for the XB15-PR Operating System
+Repository for the XB15-ProtoPi image